Joby receives FAA nod to start air taxi services commercially

-May 26 (Reuters) - Joby Aviation Inc JOBY.N said on Thursday it had received a certification from the Federal Aviation Administration (FAA) that would allow it to kick start its air-taxi operations commercially.
+WASHINGTON, May 26 (Reuters) - Joby Aviation Inc JOBY.N said on Thursday it had received a certification from the Federal Aviation Administration (FAA) that would allow it to begin its air-taxi operations commercially with a conventional airplane.

-Although the certification gives the necessary clearance and is a significant milestone, the company still has some regulatory hurdles to clear before its five-seater aircraft can legally fly passengers.
+Although the certification gives the necessary clearance and is a significant milestone, the company still has additional regulatory hurdles to clear before its five-seater aircraft can legally fly passengers.

 The FAA's Part 135 Air Carrier Certificate is among the three regulatory approvals critical for Joby's planned launch of all-electric aerial ridesharing service in 2024.

-The certification will let Joby operate its electric vertical take-off and landing (eVTOL) aircraft as an air taxi service in cities and communities across United States.
+The certification would let Joby operate its electric vertical take-off and landing (eVTOL) aircraft as an air taxi service in cities and communities across the United States.

+The FAA said it issued Joby the Part 135 certificate on May 19 "after they completed the five-phase certification process.
+Joby has one aircraft on the certificate, a CIRRUS-SR22."

+Joby said it plans to use the conventional aircraft "to refine systems and procedures in advance of launching eVTOL service targeted for 2024."

 In February, Joby's piloted prototype aircraft met with an accident during a flight test at its base in California but no injuries were reported.